Max-Durbin-Schaefer/ANT-WIKI/Areas/SCP/SCP.md

 <br>

 # **To add**
-Tray Hospital 1 - TDL01WP01 delayering
+- Tray Hospital 1 - TDL01WP01 delayering
-Tray Hospital 2 - TDL02WP01 delayering
+- Tray Hospital 2 - TDL02WP01 delayering
-A place that talks about the distinction between locations in MFS and WMS. (especially important with locks) but not on this page
+- A place that talks about the distinction between locations in MFS and WMS. (especially important with locks) but not on this page
-OS stations.
+- OS stations.
-OS stations dialog.
+- OS stations dialog.
-Controllers.
+- Controllers.
-tray storage module, TSM01TS12 TSM01 and TSM02
+- tray storage module, TSM01TS12 TSM01 and TSM02 idk what this is
+- tray stacker TDL00TS01, TDL00TS02
-replenishment lifts
+- replenishment lifts
-robots
+- robots
-backpack
+- backpack

 ## **Problem: double allocation**